open-cloud/xos/xos/configurations/cord-pod/README-Tutorial.md

 ubuntu@xos:~/xos/xos/configurations/cord-pod$ make exampleservice
 ```

-In the XOS UI, create an ExampleTenant.
+Next, in the XOS UI, create an ExampleTenant.
 Go to *http://xos/admin/exampleservice*
 and add / save an Example Tenant (when creating the tenant, fill in a message that
 this tenant should display).
 This will cause an Instance to be created
 in the the *mysite_exampleservice* slice.